anuj7860/powerBI-Project-2/README.md

 we can see that Power BI is being used to analyze sales data.
 The model allows users to filter sales data by state, supervisor, brand, category, customer, product, and order date.

-It is unclear from the image what the specific goals of the analysis are.
-However, the model suggests that the user is interested in understanding sales trends, performance by state, and the performance of individual supervisors.
+the model suggests that the user is interested in understanding sales trends, performance by state, and the performance of individual supervisors.

-Here are some potential reports that could be created from this model:
+# Here are some potential reports that could be created from this model:

 A report showing total sales by state.
 A report showing sales trends over time.